talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 #define VIRTIO_BLK_T_WRITE_ZEROES 13
 ```

-FireCracker only supports IN, OUT, and FLUSH:
+Firecracker only supports IN, OUT, and FLUSH:
 ```rust
 pub enum RequestType {
     In,